tylerneylon/video-scripts/learn_lua_in_an_hour/part14.md

     > = math.sqrt(2)
     1.4142135623731

-The `math.random` function behaves differenctly depending on the number of inputs it receives.
+The `math.random` function behaves differently depending on the number of inputs it receives.
 With no inputs, it returns a pseudorandom float between 0 and 1.
 It can equal 0, but is always